NVIDIA/spark-rapids/README.md

 # RAPIDS Accelerator For Apache Spark
+NOTE: For the latest stable [README.md](https://github.com/nvidia/spark-rapids/blob/main/README.md) ensure you are on the main branch.
+The RAPIDS Accelerator for Apache Spark provides a set of plugins for Apache Spark that leverage GPUs to accelerate processing via the RAPIDS libraries and UCX.
+Documentation on the current release can be found at [here](https://nvidia.github.io/spark-rapids/)

 The RAPIDS Accelerator for Apache Spark provides a set of plugins for [Apache Spark](https://spark.apache.org) that leverage GPUs to accelerate processing